Wes1262/RetroNews/readme.md

 <img src="./embeds/GitHub_fork.png" alt="[GitHub's 'Fork' button]" align="right">

+If you want to go ahead and archive a new document, you have to start with _Git_ and get a _GitHub_ account (it's free).

+_Git_ can look daunting, but the risk of catastrophic outcomes is minimal, so you are welcome to learn at your own pace.

-Note: If you are not familiar with _Git_ you should consider getting _Atlassian SourceTree_, which is very easy to use and does most things automatically, including installing _Git_ and _Git LFS_ (both required).
+You should consider getting _Atlassian SourceTree_, which is very easy to use and does most _Git_ things automatically, including installing _Git_ (and _Git LFS_) itself, which is the very first step of setting up your local repository.

-Start by forking this repository to your _GitHub_ account.
+Once that is done, _fork_ (i.e. copy) this repository to your _GitHub_ account using the _Fork_ button at the top of this page.
+You have no direct write access to this repository, but you can do edits on your own copy (i.e. your _fork_).

-Now, clone your fork to your PC using the following commands, one row at a time:
+Now, _clone_ your _fork_ to your PC using the following commands, one row at a time:

 ```bash
 cd "D:\RetroComputers\Repositories"